DrSLMac/bookworm/README.md

 - [Project Specs](#project-specs)

 ## Introduction
+- Welcome to Bookworm, the app that remembers the book for you.
+Browse through the lists from the New York Times Bestsellers, filter by genre or view them all.
+Hover over a book to see more details, such as author, publisher, and description.
+Save books that sound interesting so that your list is ready the next time you are at the library, bookstore or online, you'll never have to wonder which book you wanted to read next.
+- This is the final showcase solo project for Module 3 of [Turing School of Software and Design](https://turing.edu/).
-- The purpose of the project was to implement a React framework, utilize React Router, and perform End-to-End testing using Cypress.
+- The purpose of the project was to create a React act from the ground up, in a week.
+This application utilizes React Router and performs End-to-End testing using Cypress.

 ## Learning Goals
-Use the technology you’ve been working with over the course of the module to demonstrate mastery of the following:
+Use the technology we have been working with over the course of the module to demonstrate mastery of the following:
 - React
 - Router
 - Asynchronous JavaScript